 "What's your sign?" is among the most notorious (and least effective) pick-up lines.
 "Sign" in this case means "star sign," a way of guessing a person's personality by their date of birth.

 Astrology is actually a bit more complex than that.
 The term "star sign" is technically inaccurate for a start - that horoscope that appears in the paper every day is actually the sun sign.
 Furthermore, every planet has a sign - you might say that you're a Virgo, but your Mercury, Mars and Venus might all be in Libra while Jupiter is meandering around in Capricorn.
 A birth chart will also take into account where the planets were in the sky and the angles at which they connect to each other.
-All of these factors supposedly have an effect on personality.
-For a practice that yields results indistinguishable from random chance, astrology involves a great deal of math.
+Astrology is a sophisticated and actually very math-heavy diversion, that many people get college degrees for, and still don't understand completely.

 The signs themselves belong to one of the four elements.
 According to astrology, water signs are emotional, air signs are intellectual, earth signs are practical and fire signs are passionate.
 They also fall in to one of three qualities: Cardinal (pioneering), Fixed (constant) and Mutable (adaptable).
-Each sign has a ruling "planet" (the sun, the moon, and Pluto count), although the planet itself may be placed in a totally different sign in the birth chart.
+Each sign has a ruling "planet" (Pluto still counts), or "Luminary" (the Sun or Moon), although the planet/luminary itself may be placed in a totally different sign in the birth chart.
 Which makes things even more confusing.

 Obviously, this is all a bit too complicated to be effective as a motif, so a Zodiac motif will just use the sun sign, with a character claiming "I'm a Gemini," or "my boyfriend's a Scorpio."